OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 You can find the Load Order Library page [here](https://loadorderlibrary.com/lists/chaos-mage-randomized-challenge) at any time.

 # Introduction
 This mod list runs off of the BFCO combat system which mixes modern and vanilla combat rather seamlessly.
-It was designed with a focus on immersion and overhauling the game in just about every aspect; all-the-while striking a balance between realism and game-like convenience. xLODGen and DynDOLOD 3 are included with this mod list as of v1.0.4.2; so be sure to run them again if you make any additions to the list that adds new worldspaces.
+It was designed with a focus on immersion and overhauling the game in just about every aspect; all-the-while striking a balance between realism and game-like convenience. xvLODGen and DynDOLOD 3's tools are included with this mod list as of v1.0.4.2; so be sure to run them again if you make any additions to the list that adds new worldspaces.
 You can find instructions on how to generate new LODs and Grass Cache along with the exact settings I use down in the <ins>**How to Update LODs**</ins> and <ins>**How to Update Grass Cache**</ins> sections.
 Gameplay elements that aren't togglable via an ingame MCM are located under the Modular Gameplay section of the load order and can be toggled off without issue.
+As of v1.0.19.24 the Combat Pathing Revolution (CPR) - Patching Tool, HKAnnotation tool and MCO-BFCO converter tool are included.
+So, if you add any new animations, ensure you convert all animations to BFCO's format and annotations.
+You'll also want to update the equip and unequip animations using this tool to add the CPR annotations to the files.
+Without these CPR annotations, CPR breaks and stops working entirely; so it's important that any new animations, that aren't vanilla replacers, are properly patched to work with the system.
+If you need a guide on how to go about this process you can find a guide under the <ins>**How to Install and Prepare the HAVOK Development Tools**</ins> and <ins>**How to Update Animations**</ins> sections.

 If any of the included tools are ever out-of-date I suggest manually updating them, while keeping them within their MO2 directories, to avoid messing with Skyrim's root directory.
 This is because Wabbajack installs require a clean Skyrim install to function.
 If you need help or want me to walk you through the process I'd be glad to help you on my Discord server.
 Simply submit a ticket and I'll get to you as soon as possible!